Hendecahedron

 A hendecahedron (or undecahedron) is a polyhedron with 11 faces.
-There are numerous topologically distinct forms of a hendecahedron, for example the decagonal pyramid, and enneagonal prism.
+There are many topologically distinct forms of a hendecahedron, for example the decagonal pyramid, and enneagonal prism.

 Three forms are Johnson solids: augmented hexagonal prism, biaugmented triangular prism, and elongated pentagonal pyramid.

 Two classes, the bisymmetric and the sphenoid hendecahedra, are space-filling.

 Name of hendecahedron

 The name of hendecahedron is based on its meaning.
 Hen- represents one.
 Deca represents ten, and when combined with the polyhedron suffix -hedron, the name becomes Hendecahedron.

 Common hendecahedron

-In all the convex hendecahedrons, there are a total of 440,564 convex ones with distinct differences in topology.
+In all the convex hendecahedra, there are a total of 440,564 convex ones with distinct differences in topology.
 There are significant differences in the structure of topology, which means two types of polyhedrons cannot be transformed by moving vertex positions, twisting, or scaling, such as a pentagonal pyramid and a nine diagonal column.
 They can't change with each other, so their topology structure is different.
-But the pentagonal prism and enneagonal prism can interchange by stretching out or drawing back one of the nine sides of the scale, so the triangulum prism and the triangulum pyramid have no obvious difference in topology.
+However, the pentagonal prism and enneagonal prism can interchange by stretching out or drawing back one of the nine sides of the scale, so the triangulum prism and the triangulum pyramid have no obvious difference in topology.

 The common hendecahedrons are cones, cylinders, some Jason polyhedrons, and the semi-regular polyhedron.
 The semi-regular polyhedron here is not the Archimedean solid, but the enneagonal prism.

 Other hendecahedrons include enneagonal prism, Spherical octagonal pyramid, two side taper triangular prism of the duality of six, side cone Angle and bisymmetric hendecahedron, which can close shop space.